saltzm/cgen/README.md

   * name: The name of the struct
   * module: The module the struct belongs to
   * visibility:
     * 'public': Declares the struct in the .h file for the module.
-Also defines a 'typedef struct Foo Foo;'.
+Also declares 'typedef struct Foo Foo;'.
     * 'private': Declares 'typedef struct Foo Foo;' in the .h file, and declares/defines the struct in the .c file
   * data: